Table of Contents

 Enjoy Safety And Customization

 Some critics of bark collars complain about the very concept of shocking dogs with electricity.
 However, the engineering and design of e-collars have improved significantly in the last 10 years.
 The range of potential electrical shocks and distance are now greater.
 There are also tone- and vibrating-only modes on some models.
 Some training collars don’t even use electricity to shock or train a dog.
 Choose a collar that has a good range of various stimulation levels so that you can find the best settings for your dog.
 You want to strike a balance between getting your dog to respect the training yet not prove inhumane or induce fear.
 Many of these collars are intended just for using a few hours a month for training, although some owners do leave them on their dogs all day so neighbors aren’t bothered by barking while they’re away.
 Modern models making remote collars do usually incorporate safety devices which will stop corrections after just a few seconds to avoid dog abuse.

 They Are Affordable

-The right training collar can be a lot cheaper than putting up a fence or hiring a professional dog trainer.
+The right training collar can be a lot cheaper than putting up an electric fence or hiring a professional dog trainer.
 Modern market models typically range from $30 to $300 or more.
 The price varies on features like the inclusion of a remote control, how many collars are included, the adjustability of shock or warning levels, and the range of distances, which is typically 90 to 1200 feet.